GLOBAL MARKETS-Bonds stung, dollar cheered by sudden hawkish turn at Fed

 By Wayne Cole

-SYDNEY, June 17 (Reuters) - Asian markets looked set for a rough ride on Thursday after the U.S. Federal Reserve stunned investors by signalling it might raise interest rates at a much faster pace than assumed, sending yields and the dollar sharply higher.
+SYDNEY, June 17 (Reuters) - Asian equities fell to a three-week low on Thursday after the U.S. Federal Reserve stunned investors by signalling it might raise interest rates at a much faster pace than assumed, sending bond yields and the dollar sharply higher.

-The initial fallout in equities was not as bad with S&P 500 futures ESc1 down just 0.2% in early Asian trade, while Nasdaq futures NQc1 were off 0.3%.
-Nikkei futures NKc1 were also down a modest 0.3%.

-Emerging markets might not fare as well as they are particularly vulnerable to the chance of early U.S. rate hikes to contain inflation, which could suck funds out of riskier assets.
+Emerging markets might not hold up as well, as they are vulnerable to the chance that early U.S. rate hikes suck funds out of riskier assets - though selling pressure was only moderate in Asia and EM currencies stabilised.
+EMRG/FRX

 "The new Fed 'dot plot' indicating that the median FOMC member now forecasts two Fed rate hikes in 2023, versus none in the March iteration, represented the hawkish surprise out of the June Fed meeting," said Ray Attrill, head of FX strategy at NAB.